fesanmar/copy-data-mode/README.md

 ## Usage

 First of all, you need to create your backend, your data pool.
-You can create your snippets by customizing the `copy-data-user-snippets`:
+You can create your snippets by customizing the `copy-data-user-snippets`
+variable:

 ![Customize copy-data-user-snippet](./screenshots/copy-data-user-snippet_customize_option_example.png)